provsalt/monero-checker/README.md

 # Monero checker

-### Easy to use monero checker for sub-addresses and standard addresses no regex ns.
+### Easy to use monero address checker for sub-addresses and standard addresses no regex bs.

 Integrated address support will come later.